Dranetyl/UnoDataLogger/README.md

 Unodatalogger is software for arduino to acquire data over time.
 You can acquire the voltage or the value of a sensor. (temperature, humidity,light….)
-Work under windows or linux ( tested on linux mint 19) Setup the Arduino
+Work under windows or linux ( tested on linux mint 19)

+# Setup the Arduino
 Connect arduino uno to pc with usb cable
 Upload example or modify sketch

-Run software on PC.
+# Run software on PC.
 Choose sampling time and numbers of points.
+Run
 You can save data to text file or chart image

 Source: